schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 Two comments on this definition:

-* The first bit (_finding the problem_) is important, and is the stuff that comes before planning, building roadmaps, prioritizing, basically every agile term and artifact we have*.*
+* The first bit (_finding the problem_) is important and is the stuff that comes before planning, building roadmaps, prioritizing, basically every agile term and artifact we have.

   A sub-rant here: